bobbycomet/Griffin-Linux-Landing-Page/index.md

   <img src="CPUHub.png" alt="CPUHub" width="25%"/>
 </div>

-**CPUHub** — Simple CPU governor control: performance, balanced, or powersave.
+**CPU Hub** — Simple CPU governor control: performance, balanced, or powersave.
 Grix will alert you if it detects you're gaming in the wrong mode, switches to the one you need, and you can switch to the mode you want any time with performance, powersave, balanced, and so on profiles.

 **Auto-Gamemode** — Automatically activates when you launch Steam, Lutris, or Heroic.
 Triggers Sentry to intelligently throttle background tasks so games get the resources they need.
 This works with Process Sentry.
 Sentry will see you gaming, it slows down other processes, except for things like OBS and other curated software, so streamers still get performance in both, so you get all the performance, none of the "oops I throttled your stream."
 Planned to be a part of Grix for a start button if it fails silently.